 Born in 1938 he studied under Cecil Skotnes and Sydney Khumalo at the Polly Street Art Centre and at the Jubilee Centre in Johannesburg.
 He went on to teach art and was an active member of the Amadlozi 69 group.

 Towards the end of his career, Legae had a studio at The Fordsburg Artists' Studios (The Bag Factory) and this is where met with Mark Attwood.
 Ezrom Legae did this print at the Artists' Press shortly before his death.
 It exemplifies Legae's mastery of the drawing technique and his ability to combine lyricism and strength in a small image.
-A single colour stone lithograph with chin colle.
+A single colour stone lithograph with chine colle.

-Obituary, taken from Artthrob
+Obituary, taken from Artthrob.

 His work has been shown all over Europe, and was part of the groundbreaking Ricky Burnett-curated 'Tributaries' exhibition in 1985, shown first here and then in West Germany.
 Awards received include the 1967 Oppenheimer Sculpture Prize and Art SA Today, and the artist is represented in most major museum collections in South Africa

 A tribute from Linda Givon, former director of the Goodman Gallery

 Thirty years of working together through the heaviest time in a country shattered by the cruelest and most devastating destruction, a nation's deconstruction and reconstruction.

 You taught me how to look across the wall at the people who were so desperately subjected to unspeakable horror.
 Your sensitivity which leapt perception as a human being as well as an artist who touched my heart and my soul.

 Your courage in a time when nobody dared to speak out in 1979 with your homage to Steve Biko and in 1980 with Freedom is Dead.

 Your sculpture of burnt flesh and necklaced people, tortured but always lyrical with a sense of poetry and deep sensitivity.